rougin/codeigniter/README.md

 ### For unit testing

 Together with [Spark Plug](https://roug.in/spark-plug/), this package can easily create `Codeigniter 3` instances in unit tests.

-## `Ignite` project

-[Ignite](https://roug.in/ignite/) is yet another `Codeigniter 3` project template with a twist.
-It uses an alternative and secured directory structure for new `Codeigniter 3` projects.
-Instead of the common `system` directory, this project template uses `rougin/codeigniter` as its base package.

 ## Changelog